Our Mission: To prevent and cure diabetes and to improve the lives of all people affected by diabetes.

 Learn more about the BBB and its report on the American Diabetes Association's Web site.

-The Association's programs and workshops for high-risk populations give individuals, families, schools and communities critical guidance and culturally competent tools and resources to help those affected by diabetes take control.
+The Association's programs and workshops for high-risk populations give individuals, families, schools and community’s critical guidance and culturally competent tools and resources to help those affected by diabetes take control.

 The Center for Information and Community Support fielded an average of 20,000 calls and emails per month in 2011 to support all people with diabetes, particularly providing a great resource for the newly diagnosed.

 Our Advocacy team helps thousands facing discrimination and protects the rights of children with diabetes to have the care they need at school.
-Thanks to their efforts the Americans with Disabilities Act Amendments Act helps protect all those with diabetes fighting for fairness in the workplace.
-Our network of advocates work on the local, state and federal levels to call for increased funding for vital research and prevention programs, helping achieve $10 million in CDC funding for the National Diabetes Prevention Program.
+Thanks to their efforts the Americans with Disabilities Act Amendments helps protect all those with diabetes fighting for fairness in the workplace.